Rights and Responsibilities

 - Bring any violation of these principles to the attention of the UHC Executive Staff.

+The University Health Center staff care for ill and injured members of the community.
 We recognize that to be effective, the effort must be a partnership.
 The patient and the health care team work together for a common goal.
-As a patient you will be expected, to the best of your ability, to assume a share of the responsibility for your health care.
+Patients will be expected, to the best of their ability, to assume a share of the responsibility for their health care.

 As a patient, you have the responsibility to:

-- Bring with you information about past illnesses, hospitalizations, medications, and other matters relating to your health.
+- Provide information about past illnesses, hospitalizations, medications, Advance Directive and other matters relating to your health.

 - Cooperate in the treatment plan recommended by the UHC personnel caring for you.